 It is the role of the Head to reflect on the performance of the school, gather data to evaluate the school’s performance and lead the school when change is necessary.

 The Head will report to the Trustees through a development plan, annual budget, marketing plan and annual report.
 He will report on the curriculum, staffing, safeguarding and data management regulations.

-The Head is responsible for drafting school policy in conjunction with the Community Governors and the SLT.
+The Head is responsible for drafting school policy in conjunction with the SLT.
 After consultation with the school body, if necessary, and checking that policies are in line with current legislation, policies are ratified by the Trustees.

 Admissions are managed by the Head in conjunction with the SLT.
 The head is the data manager in the school and deputy safe guarding lead.

 Senior Leadership Team